Archive for the ‘Uncategorized’ Category

 The Let Property Campaign gives taxpayers an opportunity to bring their tax affairs up to date if they are individual landlords letting out residential property in the UK or abroad, and to obtain the best possible terms for paying the tax they owe.

 The Let Property Campaign is a scheme offered by HMRC to encourage landlords with undeclared rental income to come forward and make a voluntary disclosure.
-HMRC’s connect system and the wider data sources available to HMRC are increasingly likely to identify undeclared property income, which can lead to higher penalties and, in some cases, public naming.
+HMRC’s Connect system and the wider data sources available to HMRC are increasingly likely to identify undeclared property income, which can lead to higher penalties and, in some cases, public naming.

 In our experience, many landlords hesitate because they assume the tax liability will be higher than it needs to be.
 However, once the position is reviewed properly and allowable expenses and reliefs are taken into account, the overall liabilities are often lower than anticipated.